twilio/twilio-go/twilio/rest/events/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a FetchSchemaVersionParams struct
+Other parameters are passed through a pointer to a FetchSchemaVersionParams struct via the builder pattern

 Name | Type | Description